magomimmo/modern-cljs/doc/tutorial-06.md

 From the above discussion the reader could infer that that CLJS is good only for a *single page browser application*.
-Indeed, there is a very modest solution to the above conflict between more calls setting the same `onload` property of the JS `window` object: duplication!
+Indeed, there is a very modest solution to the above conflict between more calls setting the same `onload` property of the JS `window` object: code duplication!

 You have to duplicate the directory structure and the corresponding build options for each html page that is going to include the single